262life/bob/docs/getting_started.md

 # Getting Started for Developers

 ## Remarks
-One if the coolest things about this project is I wanted to experience how we developer completely in the cloud with modern tools and practices.
+One if the coolest things about this project is I wanted to experience how we develop completely in the cloud with modern tools and practices.
 That being said, the only tool you require on your local laptop/tablet (yes I said tablet) is the chrome web browser.
 Others work as well but I found chrome to be the best.

 As a note, you of course will require to have a github account to develop but I will not get into how to do that in this document.